From inequalities relating symmetrizations of convex bodies to the diameter-width ratio for complete and pseudo-complete convex sets: Introduction and Notation

 However, this property does not characterize completeness, not even in the planar case.
 For instance, the sliced Reuleaux triangle and the hood, as defined in \cite{BrG} are pseudo-complete w.r.t.~the euclidean ball, but not of constant width.

-We say that $K$ is \cemph{pseudo-complete} w.r.t.~$C$ if $r(K,C)+R(K,C)=D(K,C)$, and denote by $\K^n_{ps,C}$ or $\K^n_{comp,C}$ the families of all $K \in \K^n$, which are pseudo-complete or complete w.r.t.~$C$, respectively.
+We say that $K$ is \cemph{pseudo-complete} w.r.t.~$C \in \mathcal K^n_0$ if $r(K,C)+R(K,C)=D(K,C)$, and denote by $\K^n_{ps,C}$ or $\K^n_{comp,C}$ the families of all $K \in \K^n$, which are pseudo-complete or complete w.r.t.~$C \in \mathcal K^n_0$, respectively.

-Recently, it has been shown in \cite{Ri} that the diameter-width-ratio for complete sets $K \in \K^n$ is bounded from above by $\frac{n+1}{2}$.
+Recently, it has been shown in \cite{Ri} that the diameter-width-ratio for complete sets $K \in \K^n$ w.r.t.~$C\in\mathcal K^n_0$ is bounded from above by $\frac{n+1}{2}$.
 We sharpen this result for pseudo-complete (and therefore, for complete) sets taking the asymmetry $s(K)$ of $K$ into account. \begin{thm} Let $K \in \K^n_{ps,C}$.
 Then

 Moreover, for $n>2$ odd and any $s \in [1,n]$ or for $n>2$ even and any $s \in [1,n-1]$ there exists $K \in \K^n_{comp,C}$ with $s(K)=s$, such that $\frac{D(K,C)}{w(K,C)} = \frac{s+1}{2}$. \end{thm}